 How do I move to the EB-1 category?

-To be eligible for the upgrade, you must obtain the necessary qualifications for one of the EB-1 categories and a job that fits your newfound qualifications.
+To be eligible for the upgrade, you must demonstrate the necessary qualifications for one of the EB-1 categories and a job that fits these qualifications.

 Here is an example:

 Rateesh has gotten an approved I-140 for his EB-2 green card as an IT specialist for a multinational company.
 However, because he is from India, his priority date will not be current for at least nine years.
-During this time, he receives several promotions that land him in a managerial position within the IT company.
+Although he was a manager in his previous role abroad, he is not currently a manager in the U.S. Subsequenlty, he receives several promotions that land him in a managerial position within the IT company.

 In this example, Rateesh might be qualified for EB-2 to EB-1 porting.
 To do this, he would need to work with his immigration attorney to gather the evidence required to prove his qualifications to the USCIS.